How to Soothe a Crying Baby

 Here are some of the main reasons your baby may be crying:

 3. It may be time for a diaper change.
-As a newborn, your baby pees and poops quite often, and she could be crying because she is uncomfortable from being wet or soiled.
-Frequent diaper changes can help keep her comfortable and also reduce the risk of diaper rash.
-A few ways you can check if your baby's diaper needs to be changed include:
+As a newborn, your baby pees and poops quite often, and they could be crying because they're uncomfortable from being wet or soiled.
+Frequent diaper changes can help keep them comfortable and also reduce the risk of diaper rash.

 Looking at the wetness indicator